 Next, I ironed on names to each bag.
 (You can download the free font here) I used my Cricut to cut out each name in the iron on vinyl.
 If you don’t have a Cricut you could leave the bags plain or find iron on letters.
 My friend Anna over at Mamoo Kids has amazing ones if you have the time to order them.
 You just want to make sure the letters fit whatever size bag you go with.

 Once the name is in place, the fun begins!
 I found a pack of scrap ribbon and liked the colors in it, so that’s what I used as a trim.
-Hobby Lobby also sells rolls of just one color if you want to keep them all the same.
+I typically use rolls of just one color for the bags in my shop!

 Cut the trim to about 4 inches so it fits with the bottom of the bag.
 I used a lighter to burn the edges of the trim to seal it.
 Next pick out what pom pom colors you want, I used 9-10 on each bag.
 Then you can use your glue gun to start gluing the pom poms to the end of the trim.
 I tried to keep mine as close to the edge as possible so they had more of a dangle effect.
 You could certainly sew or use fabric glue to make the bags a little more secure, but I liked the ease of using hot glue.
 It dries quickly and it seems pretty sturdy, I was trying to pull some pom poms off and they wouldn’t budge!